KayChansiri/jour-701-AI-research-methods/docs/index.md

 Bring the research process together through responsible analysis and communication.

-Students consider AI ethics, reproducibility, limitations, appropriate human oversight, and the communication of analytical findings to academic, industry, technology, nonprofit, and other stakeholder audiences.
+You will consider AI ethics, reproducibility, limitations, appropriate human oversight, and the communication of analytical findings to academic, industry, technology, nonprofit, and other stakeholder audiences.

-The course concludes with a group research project in which students apply an appropriate analytical approach to an instructor-provided dataset and communicate what the evidence means.
+The course concludes with a group research project in which you will apply an appropriate analytical approach to an instructor-provided dataset and communicate what the evidence means.

 ---